tobega/tailspin-v0/TailspinReference.md

   * `<{a: <>}>` matches any structure that has a field `a`, whatever its value
   * `<{a:<0>, b:<1>}>` matches any structure that has a field `a` with value `0` and a field `b` with value `1`, whatever other fields it might have.
-* Inverse match, to match the opposite of a conditon, just put an exclamation mark inside the angle bracket, e.g. `<!5>`
+* Inverse match, to match the opposite of a conditon, just put a tilde inside the angle bracket, e.g. `<~5>`
 * Array match, given as `<[]>` matches if the _current value_ is an array.

 ## Streams